nalivayev/lode_star/README.md

 # Lode Star TCP Server

 This project simulates GNSS data transmission over TCP.
-It supports three generator sources: dynamic simulation (circular movement), route-based playback from a GeoJSON file, and playback from a CSV file.
+It supports several generator sources: dynamic simulation (circular movement), route-based playback from a GeoJSON file, playback from a CSV file, and playback from a file with NMEA sentences.

 ## Features

 - **NMEA 0183 output** (RMC, GGA sentences)
-- **Three generator sources**:
+- **Multiple generator sources**:
   - **dynamic**: Simulates circular movement from a given point with configurable speed (in km/h), radius, and duration per point
   - **geojson**: Plays back a route from a GeoJSON file, using per-point speed (in km/h), duration, transition mode, and description
   - **csv**: Plays back a route from a CSV file, using per-point speed, duration, transition mode, and description
+  - **nmea**: Plays back a sequence of NMEA sentences from a text file (see below)
 - **TCP server**: Multiple clients can connect and receive the same stream
 - **Console output**: Each point's data is printed in a formatted table and updates in-place
 - **Configurable start**: Optionally wait for user keypress before starting transmission